mwunderl/sample-developer-tutorials/tuts/040-qbusiness-ica/qbusiness-ica.md

 Now you're ready to create the Amazon Q Business application.

 Create the application using the following command.
 Replace "arn:aws:sso:::instance/ssoins-abcd1234xmpl" with your actual IAM Identity Center instance ARN.
 Replace "123456789012" with your AWS account number.
+Replace "us-east-1" with the AWS Region where your IAM Identity Center instance is located.

 ```bash
 aws qbusiness create-application \